How Long Does Suboxone Stay In Your System?

 How Long Does Suboxone Stay in Your System?

-By finding the amount of the drug that remains in the plasma we can approximately discover the half-life of a drug.
+By finding the amount of the drug that remains in the plasma, we can discover approximately the half-life of a drug.

 It is expected that potentially effective metabolites of this drug may stay in your system for up to 2 weeks.

-All the same, the amount of time a Suboxone stays in a person’s system is influenced by several factors.
-A person’s body weight, metabolism, drug interaction, dosage, frequency of use, duration of drug abuse are some of those major factors.
+All the same, the amount of time Suboxone stays in a person’s system is influenced by several factors.
+A person’s body weight, metabolism, drug interaction, dosage, frequency of use, and duration of drug abuse are some of those major factors.

 Drug Test